ijalalfrz/event-driven-nats/README.md

 - docker and docker compose
 - Make to run `Makefile`

+**NOTE:** For golang project i use vendorize dependency so we dont need to download dependency again, yes this is intentional.

 ## Running this project
 - **All dockerfile for golang in this project is for development purpose**
 - Run in three step